-Chicano Student Programs will need to pay fees to for processing payroll transaction requests on behalf of the department.
-Such requests include, but are not limited to, on-boarding, off-boarding, salary cost transfers, FAU Changes, timesheet adjustments, etc. The fee usually comes at the end of the fiscal year.
-It is based on active employees in the department, including contingent employees (volunteers).
-The majority of this amount reflects fees associated with on- boarding our volunteers participating in the Chicano Link Peer Mentor Program.
-The amount indicated is a projection of what we expect to pay in fees based on last fiscal year's fee.
-However, as we have not been provided a final fee amount, it will vary.
-RSAC Representative Stipend and General Support \$1,500 RSAC Rep, \$200 General Support, \$40 benefits \$1,740 \$1,740 These funds will be used to pay the RSAC representative \$500 per quarter plus benefits for their service.
+S&E for Staff Support & Professional Development \$5,000 Funds to support the supplies and expenses, as well as the professional development, of center staff.
+While staff cannot travel for professional development, virtual conferences and webinars still require registration fee payments.
+Other needs such as software, office supplies, etc. continue to require support.
+RSAC Representative Stipend and General Support \$1,500 RSAC Rep, \$200 General Support, \$40 benefits \$1,740 These funds will be used to pay the RSAC representative \$500 per quarter plus benefits for their service.
 In addition, this amount will cover up to \$200 in costs associated with general support for meetings such as food and printing.
-Diversity Council Support & Development \$500 Funds will be distributed to Diversity Counsel to hold retreats and launch projects important to their mission.
-Additional funds for programs may also be requested separately.
-VCSA Assessment Fee FY22 Income: \$108,232 x 3.75% rate = \$4085 \$4,085 Mandatory fee assessed based on 3.75% of HESSR income from the previous fiscal year.
+Diversity Council Support & Development Funds will be distributed to Diversity Counsel to hold retreats and launch \$500 projects important to their mission.
+Additional funds for programs may also be \$ 500 requested separately.
+VCSA Assessment Fee \$4,000 Mandatory fee assessed based on 3.75% of HESSR income from the previous fiscal year.
+Please note this is an estimate pending final amount of HESSR income for FY 23-24. ¢4.00.000 Total Request \$100,000